It’s well documented that statins increase diabetes risk, dementia, liver and muscle damage, yet cardiologists pass them out like candy.

 - If your doctor tries to put you on mitochondria-damaging statin drugs based on total cholesterol or LDL cholesterol alone, find a better doctor.

-In addition to the tests Dave recommends, I would throw in the A1C.
+Checking your A1C is crucial.
 Dr. Perlmutter views it as the most important test to get.
+He recommends an optimal A1C to be 5.2.
 It measures the amount of glycation that the protein hemoglobin has undergone.
 Glycation means that sugar has become bonded to a protein.
 It causes brain shrinkage.
 Dr. Perlmutter also adds that people with more gut diversity have lower risks of everything we’re discussing here.
 Not surprising – it always comes back to the gut.
+You and I could have the same LDL, but with entirely different properties.
+If yours is glycated, it’s also oxidized so it’s low quality and not going to be effective at doing it’s job.
+If mine is healthy, not glycated or significantly oxidized, I”m on great shape.
+Same numbers, but different products.
+An A1C will be an indicator on the quality of your LDL.

 It seems nonsensical to sacrifice your brain for what is perceived as heart health.
 Sadly you just can’t get around the harsh reality that heart health requires lifestyle changes, and a pill is not going to solve it.
 And by lifestyle changes, I definitely don’t mean eating the all too frequently recommended low fat diet.
 I mean lower stress, get moving, and eat LOTS of organic vegetables, with healthy fat and a LITTLE protein (20%-ish).
 We’re not talking Adkins here either.
 To be clear, none of these people are recommending the high fat/ high protein approach.